 Lucille Toth

-Assistant Professor of French (Newark campus)
+Associate Professor of French & Francophone Studies (Newark campus)

 she/her/hers